kubevault/website/content/articles/how-to-secure-kubernetes-secrets-with-vault-using-kubevault/index.md

  Within Kubernetes clusters, KubeVault is an operator that automates the deployment, maintenance, and lifetime of HashiCorp Vault.
 For cloud-native programs, it ensures automation, scalability, and security while streamlining secret management.

- This tutorial will demonstrate how to use KubeVault to run and administer HashiCorp Vault in a Kubernetes cluster.
+This tutorial will demonstrate how to use KubeVault to run and secure kubenetes secret with vault using kubevault.
 Regardless of your role—security specialist, cloud architect, or DevOps engineer—this comprehensive tutorial will help you build a robust Kubernetes secret management system.

 ## Why Vault in Kubernetes